 Introducing a target management system to provide fair evaluation and compensation

 The Brother Group has a system that fairly and impartially evaluates employees based on their motivation, abilities and achievements and reflects the evaluation results to their compensation.
 Brother Industries, Ltd. (BIL), for example, assesses its general employees in a way that highly satisfies them, using a target management system with clear criteria.
 Each employee receives the results of the evaluation of his/her performance and is subsequently informed of the reasons in a meeting with the supervisor.
 This approach, which helps employees review their own performance and raise their motivation to advance toward new challenges, has been contributing to talent development.
 BIL uses the annual salary system for its employees in management positions.

 Promoting the appointment of women in managerial positions

 The proportion of female managers among all managers differs between the Brother Group companies because the history of women's social advancement and their lifestyles and main occupations vary depending on countries and regions.
-However, women are active in many group facilities, such as Zhuhai Brother Industries, Co., Ltd. in China.
+However, women are active in many group facilities.

 Changes in the percentage of female managers (Brother Industries, Ltd.)